Glock 26 Holster – 5 Holsters For Your Glock!

-Our choice for the best Glock 26 holster is the Desantis Pro Stealth Holster.
+Our choice for the best holster for the Glock 26 is the Desantis Pro Stealth Holster.
 Soft, light, and adjustable, this holster has sufficient support for extended wear, and an adequate restraint system to insure safe wearing and piece drawing as well.
-Optional hand use and position wearing also make this practical holster the user’s best choice for a variety of scenarios.
+Optional hand use and position wearing also make this practical holster the user's best choice for a variety of scenarios.

 WHAT IS THE BEST HOLSTER FOR THE GLOCK 26 IN YOUR OPINION?